 While there are always nuances to the reasons behind a change, here are some of the most common things that drive business agility adoption:

 - Work takes too long: Customers and audiences have become accustomed to instant gratification.
 If you’re measuring your delivery times in months, quarters, or years, you’ll become irrelevant to those customers and audiences very soon.
 Root causes for slow delivery times can almost always be traced back to inefficient processes in multiple parts of the business.
 Even if each function is only a little slow, maybe missing their deadline by a couple of weeks, by the time a major initiative has made its way across the entire business those couple of weeks have added months, quarters, or years from the customers’ perspective.
-Agile increases speed and reduces inefficiencies, so it’s the perfect solution for this challenge.
+Business agility increases speed and reduces inefficiencies, so it’s the perfect solution for this challenge.

 - Silos are everywhere.
 Rework abounds, revision cycles are rampant, and everybody points fingers at everybody else when there are issues.
 If this sounds familiar, chances are silos are to blame.
 Silos are invisible walls within an organization that keep people from working together effectively.
 They might be invisible, but they’re still very real, and create very serious problems.
 Silos negatively impact work quality, process efficiency, innovation, collaboration, and employee engagement.
-Agile’s focus on cross-functional teams with end-to-end responsibility for value delivery is the antidote, and may be driving adoption.
+Business agility’s focus on cross-functional teams with end-to-end responsibility for value delivery is the antidote, and may be driving adoption.

 - Churn, churn, churn.
 People across the organization are leaving because they’re burned out and/or frustrated that their hard work gets lost in bureaucratic red tape.
 With top-quality talent an increasing differentiator for organizations of all shapes and sizes, keeping the best people around is crucial to getting ahead.

 - Customers come first.
 Customer experience must be at the heart of every organization, or they risk sliding into irrelevance.
 Not coincidentally, the first value articulated in the Agile manifesto calls out that all Agile ways of working are adopted to deliver more value to customers.
-Organizations that have fallen into counter-productive habits get fixated on their own issues, needs, and ideas; Agile helps refocus them on delivering value to the people who really matter.
+Organizations that have fallen into counter-productive habits get fixated on their own issues, needs, and ideas; business agility helps refocus them on delivering value to the people who really matter.

 If you ask people the reason they’re going Agile, and they use some variation of the word “agile” in their reply, you might have a problem.